 Secret Wars: Covert Conflict in International Politics.
 Forthcoming, Princeton University Press, Princeton Studies in International History and Politics.

 The book analyzes the covert side of five major 20th century conflicts, introducing a new theory of secrecy linking its use to states’ efforts to limit the scale and scope of conflict in an age of industrialized warfare and nuclear weaponry.
 The theory is built, in part, on adapted insights from Erving Goffman about secrecy and the “back stage collusion” we use in everyday life to define our social encounters and avoid crises.
-The book analyzes covert military intervention before, during, and after the Cold War.
-It features case studies of the Spanish Civil War, Korean War, Vietnam War, the 1980s war in Afghanistan, and Iraq after 2003.
+I analyze covert military intervention before, during, and after the Cold War.
+The book builds on the award winning article "Facing Off and Saving Face" (IO, 2016) and features case studies of the Spanish Civil War, Korean War, Vietnam War, the 1980s war in Afghanistan, and Iraq after 2003.